Keynecta/keynecta.com/content/training/leadership-training.md

     heading: Transforming Workplace Safety through Effective Leadership
     body: >-
-      Workplace safety and organizational excellence thrive on the relationship between frontline employees, supervisors and the cohesive bond among the entire team.
+      Workplace safety and organizational excellence thrive on the relationship between frontline employees, supervisors, and the cohesive bond among the entire team.
 Unfortunately, many supervisors begin their journey in the wrong direction—focusing on what is unsafe rather than actively seeking safety.
 It's time for a paradigm shift, a focus on what to do right!